 Good to know.
 At the moment, Windsor Castle is open daily except for Tuesdays and Wednesdays.
 Because it’s a working royal palace, sometimes parts of the castle or even the entire castle can get closed on short notice.
 Below, you can find all the practical information for your visit.
 Read on!

-Good to know: Entry to the Windsor Palace is also included with the London Pass, which only makes sense if you spend more time in London and plan on visiting many popular tourist attractions and museums.
+Good to know: Entry to Windsor Palace is also included with the London Pass, which offers good value if you spend more time in London and plan on visiting many popular tourist attractions and museums.

 - Windsor Castle only – this is a convenient bus transfer from/ to London that also includes the tickets to the castle.
 This tour takes about 4 hours in total – the fastest way to visit Windsor Castle from London.

-- Windsor Castle, Stonehenge, and Bath – with an option to visit Roman Baths
+- Windsor Castle, Stonehenge & Bath – with an option to visit Roman Baths.

-Stonehenge is one of the world’s most famous prehistoric monuments and another extremely popular destination for day trips from London.
+Stonehenge is one of the world’s most famous prehistoric monuments and another extremely popular destination for London day trips.
 Built almost 5000 years ago by farmers in the Neolithic period, this is a spiritual and architectural wonder that many people consider an absolute must-see in the UK!

 Historians still debate its original purpose, although most agree that it was probably built for spiritual reasons.
 Meanwhile, engineers marvel at the extraordinary skill and size of the construction project, which must have involved hundreds of workers given the very simple tools they had available at the time.

 Whilst the main attraction at this UNESCO World Heritage Site is the mystical Stone Circle itself, you can also view the 5 on-site Neolithic houses.
 Their design was based on the remains of houses from this period that were discovered during a nearby excavation in 2006.